CDC 6600: Peripheral Processors (PPs)

 To handle the "housekeeping" tasks, which in other designs were assigned to the CPU, Cray included ten other processors, based partly on his earlier computer, the CDC 160-A. These machines, called Peripheral Processors, or PPs, were full computers in their own right, but were tuned to performing I/O tasks and running the operating system.
 (Substantial parts of the operating system ran on the PP's; thus leaving most of the power of the Central Processor available for user programs.)
 Only the PPs had access to the I/O channels.
 One of the PPs (PP0) was in overall control of the machine, including control of the program running on the main CPU, while the others would be dedicated to various I/O tasks; PP9 was dedicated to the system console.
 When the CP program needed to perform an operating system function, it would put a request in a known location (Reference Address + 1) monitored by PP0.
 If necessary, PP0 would assign another PP to load any necessary code and to handle the request.
 The PP would then clear RA+1 to inform the CP program that the task was complete.

 The unique role of PP0 in controlling the machine was a potential single point of failure, in that a malfunction here could shut down the whole machine, even if the nine other PPs and the CPU were still functioning properly.
 Cray fixed this in the design of the successor 7600, when any of the PPs could be the controller, and the CPU could reassign any one to this role.

 Each PP included its own memory of 4096 12-bit words.
 This memory served for both for I/O buffering and program storage, but the execution units were shared by ten PPs, in a configuration called the Barrel and slot.
 This meant that the execution units (the "slot") would execute one instruction cycle from the first PP, then one instruction cycle from the second PP, etc. in a round robin fashion.
 This was done both to reduce costs, and because access to CP memory required 10 PP clock cycles: when a PP accesses CP memory, the data is available next time the PP receives its slot time.

+Central Processor access

+In addition to a conventional instruction set, the PPs have several instructions specifically intended to communicate with the central processor.